flame-engine/flame/examples/README.md

 # Flame examples

-This is set of small examples showcasing specific features of the Flame Engine, it's a great source of learning how to use certain things.
+This is a set of small examples showcasing specific features of the Flame Engine, it's a great source of learning how to use certain things.
 [See it live here](https://examples.flame-engine.org/).